The Beat Beginner

 However, you’ll regularly see rock drummers using them, so I wouldn’t actually lock the brand to a specific style.
 Taylor Hawkins was one of Gretsch’s biggest artists before he tragically passed away, and he was a full-on rockstar.

 With that said, Gretsch kits are amazing for the vintage-like tones they offer.
-You get thin shells from kits like the Gretsch Brooklyn and Gretsch Broadkaster.
-The flagship Gretsch USA Custom is a bit more modern.
+You get thin shells from kits like the Gretsch Brooklyn (in Europe) and Gretsch Broadkaster (in Europe).
+The flagship Gretsch USA Custom (in Europe) is a bit more modern.

 Most of the kits also feature 30-degree bearing edges on the shells.
 The flatter design also helps create a vintage sound.